LorenzoS92/engineeringladders/Developer.md

 * **Evolves**: evolves the architecture to support future requirements and defines its SLAs
 * **Mentors**: mentors others to accelerate their career-growth and encourages them to participate
 * **Adjusts**: adjusts the team processes, listening to feedback and guiding the team through the changes
-* **Multiple Teams**: makes an impact not only on the whole team but also on other teams
+* **Multiple Teams**: makes an impact not only on the whole team but also on other teams, by promoting a best practices that the team experience, also externally to other teams.
 * **Monitor**:  monitors performance, observability and dashboards following business KPIs  and push changes if performance are affected

 ## Staff Engineer